OkumuJ/OkumuJ/README.md

 ### 💫 About Me:
-🌍 Based in Nairobi, Kenya<br>🌱 I’m currently learning Software Engineering, Data Science <br>💻 Background in Data Science and Data Visualization<br>📊 Data enthusiast and aspiring Cybersecurity professional
+🌍 Based in Nairobi, Kenya<br>🌱 I’m currently learning Software Engineering, Data Science <br>💻 Background in Machine Learning, Data Science and Data Visualization<br>📊 Data enthusiast and aspiring Cybersecurity professional

 ### 🌟 What I Do: